ningshixian/bc6_track1_pner_pnen/README.md

 python 2_process_conll_data.py
 ```

-This script will read the pretrained word embedding file `wikipedia-pubmed-and-PMC-w2v.bin`, generate word embedding matrix `embedding_matrix`, serialize the processed data, and extract the character features.
+This script will read the pretrained word embedding file `wikipedia-pubmed-and-PMC-w2v.bin` (you can download the word embedding file from [here](http://evexdb.org/pmresources/vec-space-models/wikipedia-pubmed-and-PMC-w2v.bin)), generate word embedding matrix `embedding_matrix`, serialize the processed data, and extract the character features.
 Finally, it combines all the above features as the input format of the model and store a pickle file in the `data` folder.

 ## Implementation with ELMo Word Representations